 Writer: Roxanne K. Tarapor ~

-First and foremost, eat what is in season (also applies to your veggies).
+First and foremost, eat what is in season, (this also applies to your veggies).
 Our environment provides us with everything we need to sustain ourselves and live a healthy life.
 As individuals, be aware of what your environment is saying to you, and listen to it.
 For instance, watermelons are summer fruits and also the environment’s way of telling us to drink more water.
-Other summer fruit include: apricot, blackberry, cherry, fig, grape, guava, lime, mango, papaya and strawberry.
+Other summer fruits include: apricot, blackberry, cherry, fig, grape, guava, lime, mango, papaya and strawberry.

 When it comes to juices, make sure that you’re drinking a juice that has been cold pressed.
-In an electrical juicer, the fruit is broken down too much, wherein most of its nutrients are lost, and you’re left with another sugary drink, and a false sense of being healthy.
+An electrical juicer breaks the fruits too much, wherein most of its nutrients are lost, and you’re left with another sugary drink, and a false sense of being healthy.

-Eat your fruit first thing in the morning (only 2 types of fruit at a time) and 20 minutes before breakfast because when you wake up, your stomach is in an alkaline state, which helps to absorb nutrients from the fruit more efficiently.
+Eat your fruit first thing in the morning, (only 2 types of fruit at a time) and 20 minutes before breakfast.
+This is because when you wake up, your stomach is in an alkaline state, which helps to absorb nutrients from the fruit more efficiently.
 Furthermore, eating a fruit in the morning gives you an instant boost of energy and is also good for digestion because of its fibrous nature.

-If you don’t see an improvement in your skin immediately, the remedial qualities of the fruits are probably attending to vital organs in your body that require the nutrition more, so just keep at it and you will see results eventually.
+If you don’t see an improvement in your skin immediately, the remedial qualities of the fruits are probably attending to vital organs in your body that require the nutrition more, so just keep at it and you will see results soon enough.